wesleytian/wesleytian.com/posts/startup.md

 <a name="reason4"></a>
 ### Reason 4. <strike>You won't get rich</strike> You won't get very rich at a big company

-The chance of joining a rocketship like Plaid is indeed incredibly slim, and the risk-adjusted financial outcome of joining a the average startup is probably lower than joining FAANG or a late-stage startup.
+The chance of joining a rocketship like Plaid is indeed incredibly slim, and the risk-adjusted financial outcome of joining the average startup is probably lower than joining FAANG or a late-stage startup.
 However, not all startups are created equal.
 It's silly to say that all startups have an equal chance of failing.
-For example, do you think Elon Musk would have the same chance of successfully a company as a high schooler?
+For example, do you think Elon Musk would have the same chance of successfully building a company as a high schooler?
 Obviously not.
 Likewise, research concludes that the average startup fails with a [50% chance in their 5th year](https://www.investopedia.com/articles/personal-finance/040915/how-many-startups-fail-and-why.asp), but for YC companies, [the probability is only 20%.](https://www.ycdb.co/batch/w16)

 Furthermore, what is the probability that you will become a decamillionaire by working at a Big Tech company as an engineer?
 0%.
 Not even 0.00000001%.
 Literally zero.
 Though there is a significant variance in startup outcomes, you still have a shot at incredible wealth by joining a startup.
 Michael joined Plaid right out of college 7 years and ago and assuming he received somewhere around 50K shares (0.5% of 10M shares usually issued at incorporation), [he'd be worth $60M now](https://www.fintechfutures.com/2021/01/plaid-raising-at-15bn-as-employees-pitched-1200-per-share/#:~:text=Plaid%20is%20currently%20in%20the,it%20before%20the%20failed%20merger.&text=And%20such%20a%20share%20price%20tag%20pushes%20Plaid's%20valuation%20to%20%2420%20billion.).
 Whereas if you join a Big Tech company, you won't have any shot at that kind of wealth at all.

-**Takeaway:** Starting a company or joining an early-stage startup the only shot you have at becoming very rich (> $10M).
+**Takeaway:** Starting a company or joining an early-stage startup is the only shot you have to become very rich (> $10M).
 Not all startups are created equal.
 Look for startups that you think are going to break the curve.

-But also work with people and on a mission that you're passionate about so that even if it does fail, you won't have lost it all.
+* *Your first priority should still be to work with people and on a mission that you're passionate about so that even if the company does fail, you'll still have had the time of your life.*

 <a name="reason5"></a>
 ### Reason 5. <strike>Bad management</strike> You are management

 I haven't spent very long at companies of sizes greater than 2 digits, so what I'm saying may not apply to bigger companies.
 In my experience, if you're able to build up trust with your managers/founder(s), you will have a large say in how you are managed.

 Founders/managers will often take your feedback to heart because they understand that if they don't, you'll leave, and if people start quitting because of a toxic culture, the company will die.
-Unfortunately, they may not already be a great manager, but the aligned incentives do make it better.
-Since first-time managers at startups are common, it's even more important to tell them what you want (if you know what that is).
 Whereas if you have a terrible manager at a larger company, your only hope is to switch teams or leave the company.
+Although first-time managers at startups are common, having aligned incentives makes it better.

-**Takeaway:** Chip is correct in saying that the business's needs are often prioritized over individual needs at startups.
-Because without a thriving business, you won't have your job for long.
-Put simply, if your needs aren't aligned with the needs of growing the business, don't join a startup.
+**Takeaway:** Chip is correct in saying that business needs are often prioritized over individual needs at startups.
+Without a thriving business, the company wouldn't even be able to pay you.
+Thus, if your needs aren't aligned with growing the business, don't join a startup.

 <a name="reason6"></a>
 ### Reason 6. <strike>You might have to do a lot of things you don't want to do</strike> You get to do a lot of things that founders get to do

 Do you know who else has to do a lot of things that they don't want to do?
 Founders.
 When you're working at an early-stage startup, you might indeed have to do things that you don't want to.
 But, if you want to be successful at anything in life, you have to get used to doing things you don't want.

 The best way to learn how to be a founder is by being one.
 The next best way is to join an early-stage startup.
 At the end of the day, you guys will be working super close together, and your incentives will all be aligned (increasing revenue, reducing burn, hiring well), unlike at bigger companies (passing performance reviews, forming alliances).
 Bigger companies are so bureaucratic that they've devised different metrics at every company level to maintain some semblance of efficiency.
 It's not the job of a junior-level engineer to care about company revenue–they do well by focusing on performance reviews.
 Salespeople do well by increasing conversions.
-At a smaller company you live and die by how much money your company has, so it becomes less about you and more about doing what needs to get done for the company.
+At a smaller company, you live and die by how much money your company has, so it becomes less about you and more about doing what needs to get done as a company.

 **Takeaway:** Join an early-stage startup if you want to get your hands dirty and grow the company, not if you want to only work on the glamorous bits.
 The bigger the company you join, the fewer hats you will wear.